-California Democrats ponder reordered field in 2020 contest
+California Democrats ponder reordered field in 2020 primary

 For example, in the 2008 Democratic presidential primary, when much of the nation was lining up with eventual nominee Barack Obama, California delivered a comfortable victory for Clinton, whose husband, Bill Clinton, carried the state in 1992 and 1996.

-Biden planned to be back in California Tuesday.
+Biden was back in California Tuesday.
 Warren, meanwhile, dug in and made her closing California pitch in a heavily Hispanic neighborhood near Los Angeles, where she told the story of Latina janitors who organized and fought for better working conditions three decades ago.

-She drew an immediate contrast with Biden, saying nominating a “Washington inside will not meet this moment.”
+She drew an immediate contrast with Biden, saying nominating a “Washington insider will not meet this moment.”
 While she didn’t mention Sanders by name, she offered herself as the progressive who can get things done.

 Tulsi Gabbard, who has lagged badly in early contests, also remains in the race.

-The long-running tension between the Democratic Party’s progressive wing and its center-left establishment has defined the presidential contest again, as it has for years in many races in California.
+The long-running tension between the party’s progressive wing and its center-left establishment has defined the presidential contest again, as it has for years in many races in California.
 A Sanders victory would signal a continuing shift to the political left in which voters embrace his “revolution” that includes tuition-free college, breaking up big banks and revamping an economy that has produced a yawning divide between the very wealthy and workaday Americans.

 The big change from 2016?